 ThunderBolt Keychain Flash DrivesTwo or so years back, Intel showed a prototype ThunderBolt flash drive brought out from the depths of their labs for a public viewing at an electronics show.
 And that was the last we saw of it.
 Will other storage manufacturers enter this category of PC and Mac backup device marketplace?
-Back in the USB 2.0 days before SuperSpeed USB 3.0 - we briefly saw FireWire 400/800 flash drives from OCZ and Kanguru that marginally outperformed their USB 2.0 counterparts in that era.
+Back in the USB 2.0 days before SuperSpeed USB 3.0 and 3.1 - we briefly saw FireWire 400/800 flash drives from OCZ and Kanguru that marginally outperformed their USB 2.0 counterparts in that era.
 The big issue for a Thunderbolt flash drive is the $50-$75 price premium ThunderBolt entails.
 The extra cost of the ThunderBolt chipset and it's licensing requirements isn't cost-justifiable in the eyes of many consumers.

 |Intel Thumb Drive Prototype||Smallest ThunderBolt Drive So Far|

 Type-C ThunderBolt 3 Compatible Flash DrivesThe ThunderBolt thumb drive market that never really materialized is being made moot by the arrival of the Type-C ThunderBolt 3 interface.
 Using the SAME connector as USB-C and with the ability to 'Tunnel' USB 3.1 protocols over the TBolt3 bus, consumers will be able to plug a USB-C flash drive into a ThunderBolt3 port and never really notice or care the difference.

 |Fast USB 3.1 Thumb Drive||Cheap USB 3.1 Thumb Drive|

 |Samsung USB-C Flash Drive

 64GB - 128GB 150MBps Speed

 16GB - 128GB Capacitiess